molecanth/molecanth.github.io/Submodule/Intro_DGE.md

 ## Learning Objectives

-* Introduce DGE and experimental design
+* Introduce DGE
-* Set up an RNA-seq project in RStudio
+* Introduce experimental design for the module
-* Understand RNA-seq and DGE analysis workflow
+* Data pre-processing and generating the count matrix

 * Understand the use of negative binomial distribution to model RNA-seq count data

 # Differential gene expression (DGE) analysis overview